 The 2018 Annual Meeting of the WSMA House of Delegates will take place Oct.
 13-14 at The Historic Davenport Hotel in Spokane.
-Registration for the meeting is now available.
+Online pre-registration is now closed.
+Walk-in registration will be available starting at 7:30 a.m. on Sat., Oct.
+13 at the hotel (on the mezzanine level).

 If you want to serve as a delegate at the 2018 WSMA Annual Meeting, please contact your local county society or state specialty society.
 For the Report of the Official Actions from the 2017 WSMA House of Delegates, visit the House of Delegates page.